JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 One of the most apparent issues to solve in a FPS is making sure the 3D first person models (hand/gun) are rendered properly.
 In other words, perspective looks correct and the model won't clip through close geometry.
 The standard solution of rendering the first person models in a separate camera and lowering the near plane to a reasonable value worked, quick and easy.
 However, while directional (global) light shadows work with this method, other dynamic shadow sources do not.
 I experimented extensively with a shader solution to render everything in one camera, but my attempts were too buggy and complex (e.g. projection matrix manipulation for FOV changes).
 I settled with the former solution.

 <h4>Muzzle Flash</h4>
 Muzzle flash is implemented as two 2D sprites in front of the first person gun model.
 One with bloom for glow effect, and a second larger one behind it to retain the detail of the flash texture.
 There is a 50% chance every shot that the muzzle flash stays on screen for one less frame, effectively making it sometimes unnoticeable (particularly apparent in lower framerates, effect can be seen in <a href="#fps-video" class="scrolly">video above</a>).
-This was done to mimic the <a href="https://en.wikipedia.org/wiki/Rolling_shutter" target="_blank" rel="noopener noreferrer">rolling shutter</a> effect I observed from real life gunfire footage.
-I assume multiplayer games would require a basic 3D model to see muzzle flashes, but my method worked well for the limited use case of this project (the full gunfire effect has additional effects like occasional sparks and world space smoke).
+This was done to mimic the <a href="https://en.wikipedia.org/wiki/Rolling_shutter" target="_blank" rel="noopener noreferrer">rolling shutter</a> effect observed from real life gunfire footage.
+I assume multiplayer games would require a basic 3D model to see muzzle flashes, but my method worked well for the purposes of this project (the full gunfire effect has additional effects like occasional sparks and world space smoke).

 <img class="image center" style="width: 50%" src="{% link assets/images/nm-muzzle-flash.jpg %}" alt="Panels Screenshot"/>
 *Two sprite muzzle flash effect.*